Prime Scientific - Laboratory Equipment and Supplies - How Does a Microscope Work?

 This phase shift is used to create a brightness contrast.
 This also requires a ring aperture in the condenser and a phase ring in the objective which must be calibrated to each other.

-Ziryab Imad, is the Commercial Manager for Prime for Scientific and Technical Supplies and specializes in: density measurement, viscosity measurement, optical measurement techniques, sample preparation, and petroleum testing instruments.
-He has extensive experience in providing effective solutions to clients in different industries using the Anton Paar portfolio, unique for its innovative measuring solutions.
+Ziryab Imad, is the Business Development Manager for Prime for Scientific and Technical Supplies and specializes in: density measurement, viscosity measurement, optical measurement techniques, sample preparation, and petroleum testing instruments.
 He is passionate about doing things in an unorthodox manner to achieve greatest success.